-This article is published for general information.
+The following is published for general information only.
 Professional advice should be sought.

-Androgenetic Alopecia 'AGA' (termed Male Pattern Baldness).
+Androgenetic Alopecia ‘AGA’ (termed Male Pattern Baldness).
 This familiar permanent baldness located within the hat line in males is associated with the conversion of the androgen testosterone into dyhydrotestosterone (DHT) by the enzyme 5 alpha reductase.
-This is a multi-factorial condition in which genetic predisposition + DHT are the key factors in initiating a cyclical reduction of the anagen (hair growing) phase with progressive miniaturisation of follicles and their encumbent hairshafts.
-Follicles effectively 'shrink' and eventually produce only fine vellus hairs.
+This is a multi-factorial condition in which genetic predisposition + DHT are the key factors in initiating a cyclical reduction of the anagen (hair growing) phase with progressive miniaturisation of follicles and their hair-shafts.
+Follicles effectively ‘shrink’ and eventually cease hair-shaft production.

-In some patients, regional hair characteristics change also.
-Previously long straight hairshafts at the scalp’s occipital and auricular margins become short wavy and wirey - similar to beard/pubic hair.
+In some patients, regional hair characteristics may change.
+Previously long straight hair-shafts at the scalp’s occipital and auricular margins may become short wavy and courser – similar to beard/pubic hair.

 Caucasoids have a higher susceptibility than Afroids or Mongoloids.

-The Eunuch (post-pubertal castrated male) does not usually suffer this form of alopec although exceptions have been recorded which may be associated with the inter-follicular presence of the enzyme 3 alpha-hydroxy-steroid-dehydrogenases.
+The Eunuch (pre-pubertal castrated male) does not usually suffer this form of alopecia although exceptions have been recorded which may be associated with the inter-follicular presence of the enzyme 3 alpha-hydroxy-steroid-dehydrogenase.

 Over the years, many ‘treatments’ for this condition have emerged.
-Indeed rarely full a year passes without the announcement of more 'miraculous hair re-growth pills/potions/gadgets'.
+Indeed rarely full a year passes without the announcement of one or more ‘miraculous hair re-growth pills / potions / gadgets’.

-To date the best have been less than edifying, the majority have been a con.
+To date the best have been less than edifying, the majority have been of nil value.

 However science moves on and we live in hope that the next ‘cure’ will be effective.